gavinzbq/AntiFrandPayment_SGao/README.md

 ##Results

-`batch_payment.txt` was used to generate the graph representing the initial payment network.
+File `batch_payment.txt` was used to generate the graph representing the initial payment network.

 File `NewTransfer.txt` is the first 20 lines from `stream_payment.txt`.
 By running command: